raiderx/report/README.md

 Converters can convert data from one form to another.

-Output data can be written to file, sent by E-mail and etc.
+Output data can be written to file (e.g. XML, XLS), sent by E-mail and etc.

 See org.karpukhin.report.ReportApplication and org.karpukhin.report.config.Config